ADVENTURES AROUND THE WORLD© Christopher Earls Brennen

 The North Peak

-The 6699ft Center Peak lies in the midst of the East, South and West Peaks.
-A Taoist temple named the Jade Maiden Temple adorns its summit.
+The Center Peak is capped by a Taoist temple named the Jade Maiden Temple.
 The name is derived from the legend that the daughter of the emporer Qin Mugong (569-621BC) loved a man who played the Chinese flute (tung-hsiao) and she withdrew from the court to become a hermit.
 Other scenic spots on Center Peak include the Rootless Tree and the Sacrificing Tree, each with their own legends.

-But the first stop on a tour of these summits should be the 6890ft East or ``Facing Sun'' Peak about a 30min hike from Gold Lock Pass.
+But the first stop on a tour of these summits should be the 6890 ft East or ``Facing Sun'' Peak.
 Most of trail consists of stone steps cut into the rock; railings on both sides protect against huge vertical drop-offs on both sides.
 One very steep section leads to a vertical``sky-ladder'' leading from a ledge to a higher rock.
-Eventually you reach the East Peak where you are treated to a magnificent view of the mountains off to the east.
+When you reach the East Peak you are treated to a magnificent view of the mountains off to the east.
 The view of the sunrise is said to be fantastic if you happen to be there at dawn and the weather is favorable.
 From the viewpoint, one can traverse to the spectacular Chess Pavilion, a small but magnificent folly built on a projection in 1987 on the spot where Chin Shou Huang is said to have played chess with the gods.